oddbird/oddleventy/content/blog/2019/sass-modules.md

 Modules are meant to clarify those relationships, both for us as developers and for the compiler.
-Every file is a "module", and everything in that module is explicitly defined --including dependencies.
+Every file is a "module", and everything in that module is explicitly defined -- including dependencies.

 In my old Sass projects, I could do something like this: